SOLEGUIDE

 Why Does Shoe Size Change With Orthotics?

-When your child wears an orthotic device inside their shoe, it adds volume.
-The device raises the foot, takes up depth, and changes the amount of internal space available.
-A shoe that fits perfectly without an orthotic may be too tight, too shallow, or simply impossible to fasten once the device is in place.
+An orthotic device adds volume inside the shoe.
+It raises the foot, takes up depth, and reduces the internal space available.
+A shoe that fits perfectly without an orthotic can end up too tight, too shallow, or impossible to fasten once the device is in place.

-This means you will almost always need to buy a larger size than your child's measured foot length suggests.
-How much larger depends on the type of orthotic device.
+This means you'll almost always need to buy a larger size than your child's measured foot length suggests.
+How much larger depends on the type of device.

 How Much Bigger Should You Go?